with post-film discussion

 Proof of vaccination is required for admission

-SHORT TAKE: LANGUAGE LESSONS is a beautifully made and superbly acted story — about feeling lost and alone, about breaking down walls and sharing feelings, about blossoming friendship and platonic love — that does not wind up in the bedroom.
-This is a rare and refreshing approach in an industry where sexual activity is often considered necessary to hold viewers’ attention.
+SHORT TAKE: LANGUAGE LESSONS is a beautifully made and superbly acted story — about personal loss, about feeling alone, about breaking down walls and sharing feelings, about blossoming friendship and platonic love.
+It does not resort to sex to hold viewers’ attention.

 Here, we have two interesting people who discover each other and explore what really matters in life.
 The onscreen chemistry between Adam (Mark Duplass) and Cariño (Natalie Morales) is strong, sincere and believable, as is the developing relationship between their characters.